Dr Stuart Davis

 Girton is an excellent place to study Modern and Medieval Languages (MML), and has one of the larger cohorts of MML students in Cambridge, 7 or 8 in each year group.
 Our modern linguists study a diverse range of languages, and come from very different backgrounds.
 Girton offers a thriving community in which linguists support one another, and share their developing interests across this wide-ranging degree course, which takes in literature, film, thought, linguistics, and history.

 Girton is committed to supporting MML students to accelerating their language learning.
 It has two dedicated funds for MML students: the Marion Hird Blackwell Trust Fund, to support modern linguists wishing to follow vacation courses abroad, and the Ruth Morgan Fund, to support modern linguists to undertake a short project of intellectual interest abroad.
-The College Library has an extensive MML section, which is well-stocked with the key texts and DVDs you will be studying.
+The College Library has an extensive MML section, which is well-stocked with the key texts and films you will be studying.
 Funds are available for keeping the MML collections up-to-date, and students are always welcome to suggest new acquisitions.

 Watch the short video ‘Modern and Medieval Languages at Cambridge’, which includes two Girton Fellows – Stuart Davis and Claudia Domenici – and two recent Girton MML graduates, Rosalind and Jack.